Skip Ribbon Commands

 NIH Transportation Guidance

-As you return to the physical workplace (RTPW), we want to ensure employees have a valid NIH Parking Permit and that NIH Transhare members either enroll or modify their transit benefits for their new work schedules.
+As you return to the physical workplace, we want to ensure employees have a valid NIH Parking Permit and that NIH Transhare members either enroll or modify their transit benefits for their new work schedules.

 PARKING

 All employees are required to have a valid parking permit.
-If you did not renew or have not applied for a permit, you may apply for one on the Commuting and Parking Services (CAPS) https://commuter.ors.od.nih.gov/.
+If you have not renewed or applied for a permit, you may apply for one on the Commuting and Parking Services (CAPS) https://commuter.ors.od.nih.gov/.

 Transhare members with duty location of NIH Bethesda Campus or Rockledge I/II and need a 1-day parking permit.
 You can conveniently print a temporary permit from your computer by logging into CAPS.

-Permits will be mailed to your home address, if you need a permit to RTPW, request a temporary permit via email.
+Permits will be mailed to your home address, and a temporary 2-week permit will be emailed to you for immediate use.
 If you don't have access to the website or can't find what you are looking for, email nihparkingoffice@nih.gov.
-Have your vehicle registration handy to apply online or email to the parking office.
+Have your vehicle registration handy to apply online or by email to the parking office.

 TRANSHARE

-Due to a substantial number of construction projects and changes to some of the garages around Bldg.
-10 on the NIH Campus, we encourage employees to take advantage of the NIH Transhare Program, a commuter subsidy program that allows qualified employees to receive up to $315 per month.
+Due to a substantial number of construction projects and changes to the garages around Bldg.
+10 on the NIH Campus, we encourage employees to take advantage of the NIH Transhare Program, a commuter subsidy program that allows qualified employees to receive up to $325 per month.
 Log in to CAPS https://commuter.ors.od.nih.gov/, to enroll in Transhare.

-Current Transhare members, if you have not used your card in more than 30 days, see the important information below as provided by WMATA before using your SmarTrip cards to commute to work.
+If you have not used your SmarTrip card in more than 30 days, please see the important information below, provided by WMATA, before using your SmarTrip cards to commute to work.

-During the pandemic, most employees in the region have not tapped/used a SmarTrip card on a metro faregate, a fare/pass vending machine, or Metrobus SmarTrip target to travel in more than two years, SmarTrip cards could be inoperable due to the cards being dormant for so long.
+• Many employees in the region have not tapped or used a SmarTrip card at a metro fare gate, a fare/pass vending machine, or a Metrobus SmarTrip target in over two years.
+As a result, SmarTrip cards may be inoperable due to inactivity.

-• It is recommended that employees “tap" their SmarTrip cards on a metro faregate, a fare/passes vending machine, or Metrobus SmarTrip target before they begin to travel, this could prime/refresh their cards for the autoload process of SmartBenefits.
+• We recommend that employees tap their SmarTrip cards on a metro fare gate, a fare/pass vending machine, or a Metrobus SmarTrip target before they begin traveling.
+This will refresh their cards for the auto-load process of SmartBenefits.

-• For those who cannot “tap" their SmarTrip card before they start to travel, employees should have some stored value on their SmarTrip cards in the event it is needed to travel initially.
-They will have access to SmartBenefits (typically 24-48 hours after they first tap their cards to travel) after the first time they travel and tap their card into the system.
+• Employees who cannot tap their SmarTrip card before they start traveling should ensure there is stored value on their SmarTrip cards for initial travel needs.
+They will gain access to SmartBenefits typically 24-48 hours after their first travel tap.

-• WMATA is doing everything they can on the backend to make employees' reentry to the system as easy as possible.
-Employees who have issues or concerns should contact SmarTrip Customer Service at 1-888-762-7874.
-The customer service group will assess employees' SmarTrip cards and provide next steps and/or have our IT group provide any “refresh" signals if necessary.
-The customer service telephone number is also located on the back of SmarTrip cards.
+• WMATA is doing everything possible on the backend to make your reentry to the system as smooth as possible.
+Employees with issues or concerns should contact SmarTrip Customer Service at 1-888-762-7874.
+The customer service team will assess your SmarTrip cards and provide the next steps.
+The customer service telephone number is also available on the back of SmarTrip cards.
+As our workforce transitions back to the office, we want to remind employees about the process for obtaining parking permits and Transhare benefits.

 TRANSIT ALLOCATIONS – Third-Party Purchases

-If employees stopped their transit allocations to service providers for MARC, VRE, MTA, or MetroAccess, they would need to restart these allocations.
-The deadline is the 15th of the month, prior to the month a ticket is needed.
+If employees stopped their transit allocations to service providers to purchase monthly passes for MARC, VRE, MTA, or MetroAccess, they would need to restart these allocations.
+The deadline is the 15th of the month; prior to the month, a ticket is needed.

 RIDESHARE – CARPOOL/VANPOOL

-NIH offers a “free" Carpool and Vanpool Matching Service, through the CAPS system.
-The NIH Rideshare program allows NIH employees, contractors, fellows, guests, and volunteers to find other people interested in carpools & vanpools that live and work near them.
+NIH offers a “free" Carpool and Vanpool Matching Service through the CAPS system.
+The NIH Rideshare program allows NIH employees, contractors, fellows, guests, and volunteers to find other people interested in carpooling and establishing vanpools who live and work near them.
 The program will search at certain distances from the home addresses of employees who work in similar locations.
+For those to join a vanpool, members can receive up to twelve (12) permits per calendar quarter.
+Other benefits of vanpool and carpool include:

-• Close-in carpool parking lots that are easily accessible and reserved parking until 11:00 a.m.
+• Designated carpool parking spaces that are easily accessible until 11:00 a.m.

-• A reserved parking space for registered vanpools in a lot/garage of their choice
+• A reserved parking space for registered vanpools in a lot or garage of their choice

-• Use of HOV traffic lanes for carpools and vanpools
+• Access to HOV traffic lanes for carpools and vanpools

-• Qualifying for the "Guaranteed Ride Home Program" sponsored by the Metropolitan Washington Council of Governments
+• Qualification for the "Guaranteed Ride Home Program" sponsored by the Metropolitan Washington Council of Governments

 BICYCLING

 Cycling is a healthy, quiet, clean, economical, and fun way to get to work.
-Join the NIH Bicycle Commuter Club sponsored by NIH R&W with over 400 members.
+Join the NIH Bicycle Commuter Club, which is sponsored by NIH R&W and has over 400 members.

-• Bikes can be taken on NIH Shuttles, Metro Rail, or on most buses in the area.
-For more information see Metro Bike-on-rail guidelines.
+• Bikes can be taken on NIH Shuttles, Metro Rail, or most buses in the area.
+For more information, see Metro Bike-on-rail guidelines.

 • Enjoy bike facilities, such as bike lockers, showers, and emergency tool stations.

 • Suggested routes and route mentors are available to help you plan your commute to NIH.
-Where possible, take advantage of the excellent cycle paths in the local area.
+Take advantage of the excellent cycle paths in the local area where possible.

 Get news regarding NIH bike commuter info by e-mail; join the NIH BCC listserv.